A Practical Look at JavaScript Garbage Collection

 }

-Let short-lived objects be short-lived.
-Functional patterns with .map(), .filter(), spreading — these create temporary objects, and that is fine.
-The scavenger handles them with minimal cost.
-There is no need to contort the code to avoid allocations unless profiling says otherwise.
+Functional patterns built on .map(), .filter(), and spreading create temporary objects, and that is fine.
+The scavenger handles them for almost no cost.
+Do not rewrite your code to avoid allocations.

 class LRUCache {